MadhukarMoogala/fda-convert-to-dwg/README.md

 # Description

-This sample shows how you can use the **Model Derivative API** and what you can do with it and also uses [Autodesk Viewer](https://developer.autodesk.com/en/docs/viewer/v2/overview/) for showing models.
+This sample shows how you can use the **Design Automation API** and what you can do with it and also uses [Autodesk Viewer, Data Management & Model Derivative](https://developer.autodesk.com/en/docs/viewer/v2/overview/) for showing models.
 The front-end will look like:

 ### Thumbnail
 ![thumbnail](https://images2.imgbox.com/28/0a/kj8fIAgG_o.gif)